 However, a conclusion that access may be mandated does not end the Commission's review.
-As noted, Section 30210 imposes a duty on the Commission to administer the public access policies of the Coastal Act in a manner that is "consistent with ... the need to protect ... rights of private property owners ... " The need to carefully review the potential impacts of a project when considering imposition of public access conditions was emphasized by the U. S. Supreme Court's decision in the case of Nollan vs. California Coastal In that case, the court ruled that the Commission Commission. mav legitimately require a lateral access easement where the proposed development has either individual or cumulative impacts which substantially impede the achievement of the State's legitimate interest in protecting access and where there is a connection, or nexus, between the impacts on access caused by the development and the easement the Commission is requiring to mitigate these impacts.
+As noted, Section 30210 imposes a duty on the Commission to administer the public access policies of the Coastal Act in a manner that is "consistent with ... the need to protect ... rights of private property owners ..."
+The need to carefully review the potential impacts of a project when considering imposition of public access conditions was emphasized by the U. S. Supreme Court's decision in the case of Nollan vs. California Coastal Commission.
+In that case, the court ruled that the Commission may legitimately require a lateral access easement where the proposed development has either individual or cumulative impacts which substantially impede the achievement of the State's legitimate interest in protecting access and where there is a connection, or nexus, between the impacts on access caused by the development and the easement the Commission is requiring to mitigate these impacts.

-The subject site is located within Malibu Colony, a guarded private beach community located southeast of the Malibu Civic Center and west of Malibu Creek, in the City of Malibu.
-Due to the location, development of other sites have been reviewed on many occasions with respect to Coastal Act sections relative to access and recreation.
-The Commission's experience in reviewing shoreline residential projects in Malibu indicates that individual and cumulative impacts on access of such projects raises the following issues, among others: potential encroachment on lands subject to the public trusts and thereby physically excluding the public; interference with natural shoreline processes which are necessary to maintain publicly owned tidelands and other public beach areas; overcrowding or congestion of such tideland or beach areas; and visual or psychological interference with the public's access to and the ability to use the beach, thereby causing adverse impacts on public access such as above.
+The Commission's experience in reviewing shoreline residential projects in Malibu indicates that individual and cumulative impacts on access of such projects raises the following issues, among others: potential encroachment on lands subject to the public trusts and thereby physically excluding the public; interference with natural shoreline processes which are necessary to maintain publicly owned tidelands and other public beach areas; overcrowding or congestion of such tideland or beach areas; and visual or psychological interference with the public's access to and the ability to use thereby causing adverse impacts on public access such as above.